 This was opened in February 1999.
 It is a 32-bed wing built on the site of Campbell Cottage.
 The Cottage was over 100 years old, and when purchased by the College was used to accommodate the domestic staff.
 It later became rented accommodation.
 In 1991, it was completely renovated and reopened in 1992.
 In 1995, it was named Campbell Cottage in recognition of the service to the College given by Ruth Campbell, a Member of the College Council and former resident of the College.
 In 1998, the Cottage was demolished and a new Wing erected and named in honour of H. Robert Wilson, a Life Fellow and former President of the College Council.

 This was built in the 1960’s and previously housed the College Catering Manager.
 It was later converted into two self-contained flats and became rented accommodation.
 At the end of 1992 it was completely renovated and opened in 1993 as Clyde House.
 Clyde House houses six Members.

 This house is over 130 years old.
 It is on a site plan dated 1870 and we assume that it was built sometime before that date.
 It is probably the oldest building on the University campus.
 It is a largely Kauri construction and was acquired by the College in the 1960s.
 Initially it was rented out to tenants, but at the end of 1992 it was renovated and reopened in 1993 as Thorpe House, named after Terry Thorpe, a College Council Member who had unstintingly given 25 years of engineering consultancy to the College.

-In addition to housing six Members, including a College Leader, it contains two facilities: (1) the Fellows and Seniors Common Room for use by College Fellows and Senior Members (third-year students and above); and (2) a small tutorial room.
+In addition to housing six Members it contains two facilities: (1) the Fellows and Seniors Common Room for use by College Fellows and Senior Members (third-year students and above); and (2) a small tutorial room.